mietek/research/src/mi/MartinLof2006.lagda.md

-The first to succeed in doing so was Zermelo,[^3] although, as a prerequisite of the demonstration, he had to introduce a new principle, which came to be called the principle of choice (*[Prinzip der Auswahl]{lang=de}*) respectively the axiom of choice (*[Axiom der Auswahl]{lang=de}*) in his two papers from 1908.[^4] [^5]  His first paper on the subject, published in 1904, consists of merely three pages, excerpted by Hilbert from a letter which he had received from Zermelo.
+The first to succeed in doing so was Zermelo,[^3] although, as a prerequisite of the demonstration, he had to introduce a new principle, which came to be called the principle of choice (*[Prinzip der Auswahl]{lang=de}*) respectively the axiom of choice (*[Axiom der Auswahl]{lang=de}*) in his two[^4] papers[^5] from 1908.
+His first paper on the subject, published in 1904, consists of merely three pages, excerpted by Hilbert from a letter which he had received from Zermelo.
 The letter is dated 24 September 1904, and the excerpt begins by saying that the demonstration came out of discussions with Erhard Schmidt during the preceding week, which means that we can safely date the appearance of the axiom of choice and the demonstration of the well-ordering theorem to September 1904.

 Brief as it was, Zermelo’s paper gave rise to what is presumably the most lively discussion among mathematicians on the validity, or acceptability, of a mathematical axiom that has ever taken place.
-Within a couple of years, written contributions to this discussion were published by Felix Bernstein, Schoenflies, Hamel, Hessenberg and Hausdorff in Germany, Baire, Borel, Hadamard, Lebesgue, Richard and Poincaré in France, Hobson, Hardy, Jourdain and Russell in England, Julius König in Hungary, Peano in Italy and Brouwer in the Netherlands.[^6]  Zermelo responded to those of these contributions that were critical, which was a majority, in a second paper from 1908.
+Within a couple of years, written contributions to this discussion were published by Felix Bernstein, Schoenflies, Hamel, Hessenberg, and Hausdorff in Germany; Baire, Borel, Hadamard, Lebesgue, Richard, and Poincaré in France; Hobson, Hardy, Jourdain, and Russell in England; Julius König in Hungary; Peano in Italy, and Brouwer in the Netherlands.[^6]  Zermelo responded to those of these contributions that were critical, which was a majority, in a second paper from 1908.
 This second paper also contains a new proof of the well-ordering theorem, less intuitive or less perspicuous, it has to be admitted, than the original proof, as well as a new formulation of the